 Make sure everyone in the family is aware of the fact that there’s a budget in place especially in the miscellaneous spending category.
 I call it setting the box.
 If I commit $500 a month to lifestyle choices and spending that has to include my hair, nails, extracurricular’s for the kids, date nights with the husband, birthday party gifts, brunch with the girls, and when the money is done, I’m staying home!

 3. Look for discounts –

 Stretch your spending money even further by looking for discounts.
 Want to go to brunch?
 The movies?
 Wine tasting?
-USE A GROUPON, there are so many coupons and discounts available on their site and to all your favorite retailers, Target, Sears, Nordstroms!
-Also use reward programs and membership discounts too, Costco travel club is the TRUTH for hotel and rental car discounts, AAA too.
+USE A GROUPON, there are so many coupons and discounts available on their site and to all your favorite retailers, Target, Sears, even high end department stores like Nordstroms!
+Also sign up and use their reward programs and membership discounts too, Costco travel club is the TRUTH for hotel and rental car discounts (I’m talking $135 a week), AAA too.

 4. Don’t be afraid to say NO-